 Creamy Tuscan Chicken

 My creamy Tuscan chicken recipe features juicy chicken simmered in a rich and creamy sauce with sun-dried tomatoes and spinach.
-Ready in 10 minutes with multiple cooking methods!
+It's easy to make and always impressive.
 Watch the video below to see how I make it in my kitchen!

 Servings: 4 servings